CSS-Tricks/AnythingSlider/README.md

 ## Change Log

+# Version 1.9.3

+* Updated all css themes (added `s` to css3 transition duration) so it will pass css3 validation.
+Fixes [issue #556](https://github.com/CSS-Tricks/AnythingSlider/issues/556).
+* Fade mode with `resumeOnVisible` set to `true` will now set the panel visibility to hidden when it is not the current panel.
+Fixes [issue #559](https://github.com/CSS-Tricks/AnythingSlider/issues/559).
+* Added a method to customize the `toggleControls` to only hide/show the arrows while the slide show is playing.
+  * To toggle both the navigation arrows and controls, set the `toggleControls` option is `true`.
+  * To toggle only the navigation arrows, but not the controls, set the `toggleControls` option to anything other than false - use `"true"` (or any string within the quotes).
+  * This fulfills the enhancement request from [issue #560](https://github.com/CSS-Tricks/AnythingSlider/issues/560).
+* Added a `component.json` file to allow registering this plugin with bower.
+Fulfills [issue #566](https://github.com/CSS-Tricks/AnythingSlider/issues/566).

 # Version 1.9.2

 * Fixed video extension to now properly work with multiple sliders.
 See [issue #548](https://github.com/CSS-Tricks/AnythingSlider/issues/548).